hongdxing/topiik/README.md

 # Topiik
-A midleware that for both Key/Value store and Event broker
+A midleware that for both Key/Value store and Message broker

 ## How Topiik works
 ### Controller Plane